ABOUT US

 The little Chihuahua, weighing just 4 kg, was looking for a forever home.
 Since she fit in so harmoniously with my group, I decided to adopt her.
 Born in August 2023, she fits perfectly into our pack.

-Construction of the kennel hasn't even begun yet, but four Nordic dogs have already moved in in March 2025: Nea (born 2019), Odda (born 2022), Py (born 2022), and Quin (born 2023) came to us in March 2025 from a confiscated animal – scarred by neglect.
-Until the kennel is completed, they will live with a musher friend, where they will receive species-appropriate care and be given daily sledding sessions.
-Settling in hasn't been easy, but they're making steady progress.
+Construction of the kennels hasn't even begun, yet four Nordic dogs moved in in March 2025: Nea (born 2019), Odda (born 2022), Py (born 2022), and Quin (born 2023) came to us in March 2025 after being seized – bearing the marks of neglect.
+Until the kennels are completed, they are living with a friend who is a musher, where they receive species-appropriate care and are exercised daily with sled sessions.
+The adjustment wasn't easy, but they are making steady progress.

 Emmi , my street dog born in 2010, has been with me since I started my own business.
 When I was working in animal protection in Greece for three months in 2012, I rescued her from the streets and adopted her.
 She showed me my way and is now part of the team.
 Through her, I learned the meaning of honesty, loyalty, and faithfulness, and I have been able to pass this on to many people.